a-hamdi/GPU/README.md

 ### Reading:
 - Read **Chapter 8** of the PMPP book.
   - Learned about different parallel patterns for prefix sum computation, focusing on performance, memory access efficiency, and work-efficient algorithms like hierarchical scans.
+- Read **Chapter 9** of the PMPP book.
+  - Learned about different parallel patterns for Parallel Histogram Computation, focusing on Atomic Operations,  Interleaved Partitioning, Privatization and Aggregation.

+### Future challenges:
+Day 15 - mandatory FA2-forward
+Day 20 - mandatory FA2-bakcwards
+Day 20 - optional fused chunked CE loss + backwards. we can use Liger Kernel as reference implementation to copy.